Stress Management and Heart Failure

 How does stress contribute to heart disease?

 Stress can occur anywhere.
-It can show up at work or home, it can be caused by financial issues, be trauma-related or caused by becoming a long-term caregiver for a family member or close friend.2
+It can show up at work or home, be caused by financial issues, be related to trauma, or be caused by becoming a long-term caregiver for a family member or close friend.2

 • Smoking cessation